Vivian Bullwinkel: Legacy

-The Vivian Bullwinkel Wing at Hollywood Private Hospital, Perth (the former Repatriation General Hospital, Hollywood) was renamed in her honour.
+The Vivian Bullwinkel Wing at Hollywood Private Hospital, Perth (the former Repatriation General Hospital, Hollywood) was renamed in her honour in September 1998.

 The Royal Australian Air Force Association runs the Vivian Bullwinkel Lodge aged care facility in the northern suburbs of Perth.

+Australian Defence Headquarters at Russell Offices in Canberra includes a street named Vivian Bullwinkel Way.

-Monash University (Melbourne) and Eastern Health (Melbourne) have named the chair in palliative care nursing after her.
+Monash University (Melbourne) and Eastern Health (Melbourne) have named the chair in palliative care nursing after her in 2003.

 Northern Melbourne Institute of TAFE redeveloped the old nurses quarters on its Fairfield campus in 2010 for residential student accommodation.
 A common room is named after Vivian Bullwinkel, who was the Director of Nursing for many years at the Fairfield Hospital.

 In February 2023, the hall at Broken Hill High School, where Bullwinkel was school captain in 1933, was named the Vivian Bullwinkel Drill Hall.

 In May 2024, the Australian Electoral Commission proposed that a new electorate in the Australian House of Representatives be created in Western Australia to be named Bullwinkel in honour of her.